ladydao/waveform-generator/README.md

 # Audio Visualization Generator

-Generate beautiful waveform and spectrogram visualizations from your audio files.
+Generate waveform and spectrogram visualizations from your audio files.

-## Features

-- Upload audio files (MP3, WAV, OGG) up to 100MB
-- Generate waveform or spectrogram visualizations
-- Preview uploaded audio with built-in audio player
-- Download high-quality PNG visualizations
-- Responsive web interface

-## Tech Stack

-- Backend: Node.js with Express
-- Frontend: JavaScript, Tailwind
-- Audio Processing: FFmpeg

 ## Prerequisites